AlbertoLourenco/Xcode-Snippets/README.md

 # Xcode Snippets
-Xcode snippets: Objective-C and Swift
+Developed for Objective-C and Swift.

 Here we have a short documentation of Xcode snippets shortcuts.
 Follow this steps to import these files and do code more fast: